 “When we learned that Newaygo schools, like many rural communities, had a 30% higher rate of suicide than the state average, we were eager to partner with the Gerber Foundation and the Fremont Area Community Foundation to fund this intervention,” says Andrea Masvero, Executive Director of the Osteopathic Foundation of West Michigan.
 “Our combined grant enables be nice. to reach every school in Newaygo County at a cost of less than $5 per student.”

-Through the program, individuals as young as kindergarten learn and understand that they can have an effect on how people think, act, and feel; their mental health.
-Following this training, the program will be launched across the county, beginning with staff members of all school buildings.
+Through the program, individuals as young as kindergarten learn and understand that they can influence how people think, act, and feel; their mental health.
+Following the initial training, the program is being launched across the county, beginning with staff members of all school buildings.

 be nice. is student led so that it impacts the culture of the school in an organic way.
 High school and middle school students are supported in leading the initiative as they bring assemblies, activities, and community-wide events to their schools along with the elementary school buildings to promote positive school culture, mental health awareness, and the be nice.
 Action Plan.

 The grant from Fremont Area Community Foundation came from the organization’s Youth Advisory Committee (YAC).
 “Our YAC students were happy to participate in funding the launch of be nice. in Newaygo County,” said Patti Wheater, YAC staff advisor.
 “Our students have seen firsthand how vital mental health education is for youth in our community.
 The be nice. program creates awareness and provides students with an action plan to help others and themselves, and we’re excited to be a part of it.”